dinhyen/dinhyen.github.io/source/_posts/2012-07-31-machu-picchu.markdown

   _thumbnail_id: '1452'
   _wp_old_slug: machu-picchu-peru
 ---
-<a href="https://maps.google.com/maps/ms?msid=214490968088440958659.0004c64105f39ce5af613&msa=0&ll=-13.164572,-72.534914&spn=0.040576,0.053816" target="_blank">Map</a> of our hike to Intipunku, the Inca Bridge and down to Aguas Calientes (the GPS track recorded by the logger is a little out of sync with Google Map, but you get the idea).
+[Map](https://maps.google.com/maps/ms?msid=214490968088440958659.0004c64105f39ce5af613&msa=0&ll=-13.164572,-72.534914&spn=0.040576,0.053816) of our hike to Intipunku, the Inca Bridge and down to Aguas Calientes (the GPS track recorded by the logger is a little out of sync with Google Map, but you get the idea).

 Had Machu Picchu been built in Cusco, it would have been just as spectacular.
 But being perched on a remote mountaintop, invisible from below, covered by swirling mists, and (when "discovered" by Hiram Bingham) overrun by the jungle gives it an unmatched mystique.
 It is the classic definition of a long-forgotten ruins.
 Yet in its heydays, Machu Picchu must have been a lively place.
 Particularly during festivals and celebrations, it must have been occupied by many priests, warriors, members of the royalty, and common people, all bedecked in the colorful attire that their descendants still wear today.
-The story of the fall of the Incas is a tragic one, from the betrayal of the last sovereign emperor <a target="_blank" href="http://en.wikipedia.org/wiki/Atahualpa">Atahualpa</a> to the decimation of the native population by the foreign disease of smallpox to the last stand of the Incas in the jungles at <a target="_blank" href="http://en.wikipedia.org/wiki/Vilcabamba,_Peru">Vilcabamba</a>.
+The story of the fall of the Incas is a tragic one, from the betrayal of the last sovereign emperor [Atahualpa](http://en.wikipedia.org/wiki/Atahualpa) to the decimation of the native population by the foreign disease of smallpox to the last stand of the Incas in the jungles at [Vilcabamba](http://en.wikipedia.org/wiki/Vilcabamba,_Peru).
 Of all of the legacy of their civilization, Machu Picchu is perhaps the crown jewel.
 But on a happier note, while their architectural and engineering knowledge may have been forgotten, their language Quechua is very much alive and well, being spoken by many modern Peruvians.
-Some of their cultural traditions also survive, such as the <a target="_blank" href="http://en.wikipedia.org/wiki/Inti_Raymi">Inti Raymi</a>, the Festival of the Sun, celebrated annually in Cusco and more importantly in indigenous areas throughout the old empire.
+Some of their cultural traditions also survive, such as the [Inti Raymi](http://en.wikipedia.org/wiki/Inti_Raymi), the Festival of the Sun, celebrated annually in Cusco and more importantly in indigenous areas throughout the old empire.

 At Machu Picchu, the Incas must have been just as much in awe of this wondrous landscape as are we.
 Yet being worshippers of nature and seemingly possessing an innate connection to it,  they were able to create something that is not only in complete harmony with its natural setting but more than matches its beauty.
 Whether it's a royal retreat, religious center or military outpost is immaterial.
 If there's anything whose beauty redefines its purpose, this is it.
 Whereas in modern America we may be tempted to build a parking lot and perhaps a viewing platform, the Incas have given humanity something that will remain unexceeded by our creativity and imagination.